Latent Exploration for Reinforcement Learning: Experiments

 \subsection{Musculoskeletal control: MyoSuite environments}

+For musculoskeletal control, we tested several tasks from the MyoSuite~\cite{caggiano2022myosuite}: \begin{itemize} \item Three \emph{pose} tasks (Elbow Pose, Finger Pose and Hand Pose).
+In each session, a target angular position is sampled independently for each joint.
+This means that the policy has to learn how to control each degree of freedom independently. \item Two \emph{reach} tasks (Finger Reach and Hand Reach).
+In each session, a target position for each finger tip (one for Finger Reach and five for Hand Reach) is sampled independently. \item Three \emph{object manipulation} tasks (Reorient, Pend and Baoding).
+In each session, the target is a fixed or moving target for an object (a die in Reorient, a pen in Pen and two Baoding balls in Baoding). \end{itemize}

-In the MyoSuite environments we tested Lattice with PPO.
-This choice is motivated by the winning solution of the Boading ball task in the 2022 NeurIPS MyoChallenge~\citep{MyoChallenge2022}, which used PPO together with an LSTM network~\citep{hochreiter1997long}.
+We tested Lattice with a LSTM network and PPO.
+This choice is motivated by (our) winning solution of the Boading ball task in the 2022 NeurIPS MyoChallenge~\citep{caggiano2022myochallenge}, which used PPO together with a LSTM network~\citep{hochreiter1997long}.
 For our experiments we use the same PPO hyperparameters and network architecture, which we keep identical across methods (see Appendix~\ref{appendix:rl_params}).
-The tasks are: i) Three \emph{pose} tasks, where a target angular position is assigned to each joint. ii) Two \emph{reach} tasks, where the target is a point for each finger tip. iii) Three \emph{object manipulation} tasks, where the target is a fixed or moving pose of an object (a die in Reorient, a pen in Pen and two Baoding balls in Baoding).

 We set the initial value of all the elements of $\log S_\mathbf{x}$ and $\log S_\mathbf{a}$ to 0 in every task, except in Elbow pose and Hand pose, where we set it to 1.

+In the \emph{reach} and challenging \emph{object manipulation} tasks (Reorient, Baoding and Pen), where the policy network has to control a complex hand model with 39 muscles and receives an observation with more than 100 dimensions, Lattice consistently outperforms the baselines (Fig.~\ref{fig:myosuite_curves} and Appendix~\ref{appendix:result_tables}).
+In contrast, in the \emph{pose} tasks PPO performs comparably or better than Lattice-PPO (Fig.~\ref{fig:myosuite_curves} and Appendix~\ref{appendix:result_tables}).
+Those tasks define dense target states and, perhaps, exploration and coordination is less important (see below).